 ebooks: 8,0111 individual titles (EBL,ebrary and CARLI) plus HathiTrust

 FY2016 89 Stern 40, Morgan 14 (6 mo.), Kohut 20, Kusik 15

 The library is about to embark on a multi-phase weeding and relocation project.
 This page will explain the basic plan.

 Intention: To remove obsolete and unnecessary redundant material, making space for the return of valuable material from the Offsite Shelving facility.

 Phase 1: The Main Stacks

 Each subject librarian will review materials in our main stacks in their subject areas ... considering factors such as currency, historical importance, redundancy, special subject concerns, CARLI consortial holdings, curriculum emphases, and research concentrations.
-Potential withdrawals from the main stacks will be identified and title lists will be shared with the faculty for review.
-One last opportunity for faculty review will be provided with reviews of material on carts before final withdrawals are made.
+Potential withdrawals from the main stacks will be identified, and when warranted, title lists will be shared with the faculty for review.
+One last opportunity for faculty review will be provided for these materials, with reviews of material on carts before final withdrawals are made.

 Phase II: The Offsite Shelving Materials

-Once space has been cleared in the main stacks, we will review the materials now housed in the Offsite Shelving facility ... using similar criteria to determine which items should be (1) returned to the main stacks, (2) left in Offsite Shelving, or (3) withdrawn from the collection.
-Once again, potential withdrawals from the collection will be identified and title lists will be shared with the faculty for final review before any action is taken.
+As space is cleared in the main stacks, we will review the materials now housed in the Offsite Shelving facility ... using similar criteria to determine which items should be (1) returned to the main stacks, (2) left in Offsite Shelving, or (3) withdrawn from the collection.
+Once again, potential withdrawals with significant potential impact will be identified and these title lists will be shared with appropriate faculty.

 Gold Rush tool ... find where journals are indexed.